-Täby Kiropraktor klinik is in transition.
-Sue and Björn are closing their practice in ‘Storstugan’ at Täby Centrum.
-Björn will continue to work with building and developing.
-Sue will move to Arninge centrum (check ‘hitta hit’) and focus her practice on infants, children, adolescents and pregnant patients.
+Täby Kiropraktor klinik has relocated.
+Sue and Björn have closed their practice in ‘Storstugan’ at Täby Centrum.
+Björn will not be working with patients.
+Sue has moved to Arninge centrum to focus her practice on infants, children, adolescents and pregnant patients.

 In the next few weeks the home page will be also changing and developing.
 We will not be working with a receptionist, but you may send questions to sue@kirotaby.se.